DeepanshuSarawagi/AWS/15-Management/AWS-CloudWatch.md

   - Disk Reads/Writes
   - NumberOfObjects - specific to S3
   - Creating customised is regional.
 A metric cannot be available for another region.
-- Allows CloudWatch to implement ML algorithms against your data to help detect any activity which is outside 1/the normal baseline parameters that are generally expected
+- Allows CloudWatch to implement ML algorithms against your data to help detect any activity which is outside the normal baseline parameters that are generally expected

 ## CloudWatch Custom Metric: